Taxis at Walt Disney World

 If you choose to use taxis to get around at Walt Disney World, here are some tips to remember:

 - Unless you are desperate, use only the yellow cabs (sedans and vans) with meters!
 There are different brand names on the vehicles (Yellow Cab, Checker, City or Safety), but they all are yellow and all operated by Mears Transportation, which has an official relationship with Disney.
 Ask what the approximate fare will be, BEFORE you get in the cab.
 If it sounds too high, get a different cab.

-- All other cabs and vans are “gypsy” (independent) operators operating unmetered vehicles and there have been horror stories about the outrageous fares they’ve charged.
-One of our readers was charged $40 for a trip from Downtown Disney to a theme park.
+- All other cabs and vans are independent operators operating unmetered vehicles and there have been horror stories about the outrageous fares they’ve charged.
+One of our readers was charged $40 for a trip from Disney Springs (formerly Downtown Disney) to a theme park.
 If you must use one of these operators, negotiate a flat rate for your trip BEFORE you get in the vehicle.